 - Winging it with security.
 Not putting adequate consideration into your security (e.g. site permission rules, content ownership, group permissions and the like) will cost you in many ways.
 We could do an entire blog on this one subject alone.
 There are many different levels at which to apply security.
 As a rule, the higher the level you can apply, the less maintenance.
 But again, there are lots of different security components, and if they are not understood and applied correctly, you can end up with unpredictable behaviors.

 - Always consider end users.
-Taking into account end user needs doesn’t stop with how you deploy Server; it extends to dashboard design.
+Taking into account end user needs doesn’t stop with how you deploy server; it extends to dashboard design.
 Designing for the end user experience will increase user adoption.
 You’ll want to consider, among other things, what device the dashboard will be viewed on, such as a high-resolution monitor, a tablet or an iPhone.
 While Tableau helps the process by offering dashboard specific layouts, you don’t want to simply rely on Tableau to auto-fit your larger screen layout to a smaller device.
 What translates great on the big screen gets smooshed up and unreadable on a small screen.
 Take some time to pare down information and make to fit correctly.
-We discussed this subject further and did a demo in our on-demand recording Rolling Out Tableau to the Enterprise.
+We discussed this subject further and did a demo in our on-demand webinar Rolling Out Tableau to the Enterprise.

 - Insufficient training.
 Among the biggest barriers to entry we hear from our clients is insufficient training.
-While BI power users may easily make the shift from one tool to another, don’t assume all your end users will make the transition to Server as easily.
+While BI power users may easily make the shift from one tool to another, don’t assume all your end users will make the transition to server as easily.
 Train them to understand the differences…and the capabilities, enable them to understand the data they are working with.
 Encourage them to ask questions.
 Similarly, from an administrative perspective, the team needs training to understand the admin functionalities, config utility, tabadmin and more.

 Check out our on-demand webinar The Perks and Pitfalls of Tableau Server, to learn details on all these points…and to learn the 11th pitfall.
 Yes, there’s a bonus pitfall: we just couldn’t limit ourselves to 10.